goytia54/tryhackmebb/burp-intruder.md

 * Single

 ## Pitchfork
-* It is like running multiple snipers at a time
+* It is like running multiple snipers at a time, 20 payloads at a time